mavryk-network/taquito/website/versioned_docs/version-17.1.0/making_transfers.md

 > The examples following apply only to KT1 addresses migrated as part of the `Babylon/proto005` upgrade.
 Transfers involving _other_ types of smart-contracts depend on those contracts specifically.

-## Transfer 0.00005 (50 mutez) tokens from a KT1 address to a tz1 address
+## Transfer 0.00005 (50 mumav) tokens from a KT1 address to a tz1 address

-Sending 50 mutez from `kt1...` to `mv1UE4jMeeBM49FjNmyvtE19aBKT73HDvM2m`.
+Sending 50 mumav from `kt1...` to `mv1UE4jMeeBM49FjNmyvtE19aBKT73HDvM2m`.

 ### Example transfer from a KT1 to a tz1 address on Carthage/Proto006